-A heroin addict prepares to inject himself in Philadelphia.
-Safehouse, a nonprofit in that city, was sued by the federal government last year after trying to set up the nation’s first safe injection site.
-In Minneapolis, members of a task force aimed at curbing the city’s opioid epidemic say they repeatedly raised the idea of such a facility but the mayor’s office refused, citing worries about federal legal action.
+A man prepares to inject himself in Philadelphia.
+Safehouse, a nonprofit in that city, was sued by the federal government after trying to set up the nation’s first safe injection site.
 (Photo by Spencer Platt/Getty Images)

 In 2019, the city of Minneapolis recorded more than 1,300 drug overdoses, the most in at least a dozen years.
 At the start of that dismal year, Minneapolis Mayor Jacob Frey rejected proposals to open safe places for addicts to use drugs under medical supervision, which advocates say could have contained the 2019 overdose epidemic.